- Before 1500 BCE

-Please use a standard word-processing program to format your review.
+Please use Microsoft Word to format your review.
 You may use italics, boldface, and diacritics, but do not use HTML tags.
-Reviews will be accepted only as e-mail attachments.
+Reviews will be accepted only as email attachments.

-For general questions of style, see The Chicago Manual of Style, 17th ed.
-(Chicago: University of Chicago Press, 2017).
-For spelling, refer to Webster’s Third New International Dictionary or Merriam-Webster’s Collegiate Dictionary, Eleventh Edition.
-CAA house style is based on these authorities, with some variations.
+For general questions of style, see The Chicago Manual of Style, 17th edition (Chicago: University of Chicago Press, 2017).
+For spelling, refer to Merriam-Webster’s Collegiate Dictionary, 11th edition.

-The following information must be provided at the beginning of the review:
+The following information must be provided at the beginning of each review:

 - the total number of words

-- author’s name and complete title of book, with a colon between the main title and the subtitle; please provide information about edition or volume, if applicable
+- please provide the author’s name and the complete title of the book, with a colon between the main title and the subtitle; please provide information about edition or volume, if applicable

 - if the publication is part of a series, please provide the series title